 In February 2016, FASB issued ASU 2016-02, Leases (Topic 842).
 ASU 2016-02 requires that lessees recognize assets and liabilities for leases with lease terms greater than twelve months in the statement of financial position and also requires improved disclosures to help users of financial statements better understand the amount, timing and uncertainty of cash flows arising from leases.
 This ASU is effective for fiscal years beginning after December 15, 2018, including interim reporting periods within those fiscal years.
 Early adoption is permitted.
 The amendments in ASU 2016-02 should be applied on a modified retrospective transition basis, and a number of practical expedients may apply.
 These practical expedients relate to the identification and classification of leases that commenced before the effective date, initial direct costs for leases that commenced before the effective date and the ability to use hindsight in evaluating lessee options to extend or terminate a lease or to purchase the underlying asset.
-We do not expect this amendment to have a significant effect on our consolidated financial statements.
+We are currently evaluating the impact of this ASU on our consolidated financial statements; however, upon adoption, we expect to recognize a right-of-use asset and a related lease liability on our consolidated balance sheet for the leases we currently classify as operating leases.